cedricbonhomme/newspipe/README.md

 Requierements
 -------------

-Python >= 2.7.
-To install the required libraries:
+You need to have installed Python >= 2.7, MongoDB and some Python libraries.

+    $ sudo apt-get install mongodb-server python-pip
     $ sudo pip install --upgrade -r requirements.txt

 Configuration